 Neuromuscular Funding and Employment Opportunities

-The Myotonic Dystrophy Foundation is now accepting applications for its 2026 Early Career Scholar Grants—two-year, $190,000 awards supporting early-career researchers in basic, translational, or clinical research on myotonic dystrophy.
+The Myotonic Dystrophy Foundation (MDF) is now accepting applications for its 2026 Pilot Grants RFA.
+This one-year award supports researchers advancing basic, translational, or clinical research in myotonic dystrophy (DM), with a focus on treatment, care, and therapeutic development.

 Did you know RareKids-CAN offers a range of subsidized services for investigator-initiated (academic-led) pediatric rare disease clinical trials?